zeeshan-sheikh345/marketing-data-engineering-etl-project/README.md

 * Final datasets stored in BigQuery (analytics layer)
 * CRM data originates from NoSQL but is transformed into relational format for analysis

+  NoSQL Data Storage
+  Raw CRM and GA4 data are stored in BigQuery using nested and repeated structures, preserving their document-style format.
+This acts as a NoSQL-style storage layer before transformation into relational tables.

+Examples:

+CRM products stored as repeated records
+GA4 event_params stored as nested arrays
+Raw data preserved without flattening

+The data is later transformed into relational tables in the Silver layer.

 ---